Caverna High School

 Caverna High School is a small public high school located in Horse Cave, Kentucky, United States.
 Built in 1950, the school is operated by the Caverna Independent Schools, one of only a handful of school districts in Kentucky that are known to operate across county lines (the others being in Burgin and Eminence, cities near a county line whose districts include a small amount of territory in the nearby county, and Corbin, a city that straddles a county line).

+History

 In 1950, Horse Cave, located in Hart County; Cave City, in Barren County; and the Kentucky Board of Education held a meeting that approved the union of the two districts because of the low student numbers in both school systems.
 The actual construction of the new school did not start until 1951.
 Originally the school was going to be named, "Caberma."
 However, it was decided to stay with the name "Caverna."

 Overview

 The schools daily production is led by the principal and staff.
 The management of the financial and other resources are kept by the board of trustees.
 Trustees are appointed by previous trustees who are stepping down from their positions.
 The principal and new facility are appointed by the members of the Site Base Decision Committee board.
 The Site Base council consists of three faculty members and two parents of the students who are not seniors are elected.
 (Elections are held in October.)
 The faculty of the school is responsible for rearing students to academic success and to be a role model for all students.
 The first class ever to graduate from Caverna High school consisted of seven boys and four girls.
-Now, the enrollment has grown tremendously pushing close to two hundred students.
+Now, the enrollment has grown to more than 200 students.

 Academics

-The curriculum of Caverna High School will meet these individual and common needs.
-It will prepare students for the responsibilities of American citizenship, assist him/her in selecting and preparing for an occupation, aid in his/her physical development, intellectual curiosity, develop cultural and moral values, and cultivate the ability to think rationally.
-Classes are held Monday-Friday, 8:15am–3:15pm CST.
-Caverna uses the GPA (Grade Point Average) grading system.
-An A is 100–90, B is 89–80, C is 79–70, D is 69–60, F is 59 and below.
-Students are given resources such as books which are to be returned after the end of the Spring Semester.
-Many students who graduate from Caverna High School frequently enroll in Western Kentucky University.
+The curriculum of Caverna High School aims to prepare students for citizenship; future occupations; physical fitness; intellectual, cultural, and moral growth; and critical thinking in everyday life.
+Classes at Caverna High are held Monday through Friday, from 8:15 am to 3:15 PM CST.
+The school uses an American GPA grading scale.
+Many students that graduate from Caverna High School often attend Western Kentucky University afterwards.